carlosholivan/DeepLearningMusicGeneration/README.md

 # <span style="color:#9EB1FF; font-size:30.0pt">DEEP LEARNING FOR MUSIC GENERATION</span>

-This file presents the State of the Art of Music Generation.
-Most of these references are used in the paper ["Music Composition with Deep Learning: A Review"](#https://arxiv.org/abs/2108.12290).

-The [authors](#Author) of the paper want to thank Jürgen Schmidhuber for his suggestions.
+This repository is maintained by [**Carlos Hernández-Oliván**](https://carlosholivan.github.io/index.html)(carloshero@unizar.es) and it presents the State of the Art of Music Generation.
+Most of these references (previous to 2022) are included in the review paper ["Music Composition with Deep Learning: A Review"](#https://arxiv.org/abs/2108.12290).
+The authors of the paper want to thank Jürgen Schmidhuber for his suggestions.

 [![License](https://img.shields.io/badge/license-Apache2.0-green)](./LICENSE)